facebookarchive/reactor-extension-facebook-pixel/README.md

 # extension-facebook-pixel

-This is the Facebook Pixel extension for Composer.
+This is the Facebook Pixel extension.

 ## Development Setup